SuperVK/sparse-image-repr-bep/bep.typ

 The Lie algebra of $Aff^+(RR^2)$ is $aff(RR^2) := RR^2 times.r gl(RR^2) equiv RR^2 times.r RR^(2 times 2)$.
 Note that we say $aff$ and not $aff^+$, this is because $aff$ is the Lie algebra of both the $Aff^+$ and $Aff$ Lie groups, illustrating that there is not a one-to-one relationship between Lie groups and Lie algebras.

-The lie algebra $aff$ can be represented by the linear transformation $W$ and a translation $v$ seperately.
+The Lie algebra $aff$ can be represented by the linear transformation $W$ and a translation $v$ seperately.
 Or they can be put together in one matrix, as

 $
   A = mat(